scalameta/metals/docs/codeactions/code-actions.md

 ## Implement Abstract Members of the Parent Type

-Upon inherting from a type, you also have to implement its abstract members.
+Upon inheriting from a type, you also have to implement its abstract members.
 But manually looking them all up and copying their signature is time consuming, isn't it?
 You can just use this code action instead.

 ![Implement Abstract Members](./gifs/ImplementAbstractMembers.gif)